MelloSec/BlastBox-II/README.md

 Resource Group is created from the VMName, as well as the VNET, subnet and NSG.

-Powershell retrieves and stores your current public IP in a variable and creates Network Security Group rule configurations to allow all TCP and UDP traffic from your IP only.
+Powershell retrieves your current public IP address and uses this to create allow rules for all TCP and UDP traffic

 NSG allow rules are applied at the subnet level.